bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 <img src="/assets/images/mnist.png" width="55%" alt="Examples from the MNIST dataset"/>
 </div>

-The images have a grayscale ranging from 0 to 255.
-We rescale these so that all values range between 0 and 1.
+The grayscale images have a pixel depth of 256, i.e. pixel values ranging from 0 to 255.
+We rescale the pixel values so that they range between 0 and 1.

 ```python
 X_train = X_train.astype("float32") / 255